prav-kotte1/prav-kotte1/README.md

 # Hello World!, I'm Pravallika, a Full Stack Web Developer 👋🏼:
-🛜 currently working on my own Web development technologies, and Basic Data Analytics<br>👨🏼‍🎓 studying Integrated Masters in Technology at IIIT Gwalior<br>👨🏼‍💻 working as a web developer since 2023.
+🛜 currently working on Backend development technologies, and Data Analytics<br>👨🏼‍🎓 studying Integrated Masters in Technology at IIIT Gwalior<br>👨🏼‍💻 I have gained extensive knowledge and experience in Data Structures and Algorithms, and I enjoy using them to solve complex problems.

 # 💻 Tech Stack: